Why choose us?

-When you get your car insurance quote, you’ll have the option to add some extra features or ‘add-ons’.
+When you get your car insurance quote, you have the option to add extra features or ‘add-ons’.
 Some are included as standard and others are optional.
-Remember to only add what you need as this could affect your price.
+Only add what you need, as including add-ons can affect your price.

-Breakdown cover can help you out if your car breaks down at the roadside.
-If it can’t be fixed, they’ll usually tow you to a nearby garage or your home.
+Breakdown cover will help you out if your car breaks down at the roadside.
+If it can’t be fixed at the roadside, depending on your cover, the breakdown company will tow you to a nearby garage or your home.
 Some policies include onward transport to help get you where you need to go, or European cover if you’re travelling further afield.

-Motor legal protection, or legal cover as it’s also known, could help you recover certain uninsured losses that aren’t covered by your own car insurance policy, if you’re involved in a road accident that wasn’t your fault.
-Depending on the policy, it can include the cost of a solicitor, medical treatment, overnight accommodation, and travel costs.
+Motor legal protection, or legal cover as it’s also known, could help you recover certain uninsured losses.
+These are costs that aren’t covered by your own car insurance policy if you’re involved in a road accident that wasn’t your fault.
+Depending on the policy, it can include the cost of:

 Personal accident cover pays compensation if you’re injured in a road accident, even if you’re at fault.
-It will also pay a lump sum if you die in a car accident.
+It also pays a lump sum if you die in a car accident.